FMD supports the NCIA

 September 6, 2012

-On August 22, the California Supreme Court dismissed Pack et al. v.
+On August 22, the California Supreme Court dismissed Pack, et al. v.
 Long Beach, a state appellate court case holding that cities may ban cannabis dispensaries.
-Now that the Supreme Court has dismissed the case, it is hence easier for California state and local government to regulate medical marijuana cultivation and distribution.
-Still, there are other appellate court cases to come before the Supreme Court.
-City of Riverside v.
-Inland Empire Patients’ Health and Wellness Center, Inc. ruled in the appellate court that state law cannot keep cities from regulating zones for or even prohibiting dispensaries.
-Los Angeles v.
-Alternative Cannabis Collective, et al., however, contradicts the former Riverside ruling, n holding that Los Angeles county cannot ban cannabis collectives due to conflict with state law.
-Nonetheless, the Supreme Court’s dismissal of Pack et al. v.
-Long Beach significantly indicates the potential for California State law to prevail and override local laws banning medical marijuana dispensaries.
+Now that the Supreme Court has dismissed the case, it is easier for California State and local governments to regulate medical marijuana cultivation and distribution.
+Still, there are other appellate court cases to come before the Court.
+For example, in City of Riverside v.
+Inland Empire Patients’ Health and Wellness Center, Inc., the state appellate court held that state law cannot keep cities from regulating zones for or even prohibiting dispensaries.
+The Riverside decision is in conflict, however, with Los Angeles v.
+Alternative Cannabis Collective, et al., which held that a municipality cannot ban cannabis collectives because to do so would violate state law.
+The Court’s dismissal of Pack, et al. v.
+Long Beach appears to favor a ruling that California State law overrides local laws banning dispensaries.

 September 6, 2012